alwoodm/Algorithm-Solutions/Szkopul/readme.md

 ## Solutions

-In this directory, you'll find my solutions to various Szkopuł problems, organized by problem ID and name.
+In this directory, you'll find my solutions to various Szkopuł problems, organized by problem nickname and difficulty level.

 ## Resources